RaphMcDo/SEBDAM/README.md

 - The SEBDAM package contains 2 models: SEBDAM, previously described, and TLM (Tow-Level Model), a strictly temporal biomass dynamics models that can be directly compared to SEBDAM.

 ## Installation
 - Installation requires the installation of the *devtools* package in R and uses the function *devtools::install_github("RaphMcDo/SEBDAM")*.
-Other packages that need to be installed are *sf*, *dplyr*, *stringr*, *optimx* and *INLA*.
-The first four packages are on CRAN, while INLA has to be installed following the instructions at https://www.r-inla.org/download-install.
+Other packages that need to be installed are *sf*, *dplyr*, *stringr*, *optimx*, *parallel* (for non-Windows users) and *INLA*.
+The first five packages are on CRAN, while INLA has to be installed following the instructions at https://www.r-inla.org/download-install.

 ## Background
 - SEBDAM was designed to incorporate spatial variability and autocorrelations in fishery-independent observations directly into traditional biomass dynamics model and model the underyling processes (biomass, recruitment and natural mortality) as explicitly spatial processes.